University of Tulsa Scholarships (2025–2026)

 Is admission automatic if I’m admitted to TU?

-No. You must complete a separate Honors College application with essays.
+No. You must complete a separate Honors College application with essays by Feb 1 for priority consideration.

 Does joining Honors add time to my degree?